GPUthesteve/AS_A333_P3D_Patch/readme.md

 Read Me --English ver.--

-# Aerosoft A330 FDE Patch, sound improvements and PFD Rework
+# Aerosoft A330 FDE Patch, sound improvements and QOL Rework

 # FDE Improvements :
 in this section, I give you `"A330-343.air"` airfile and `"aircraft_patch.txt"` source patch config file to be used with your `"aircraft.cfg`